Lift Every Voice?

 I was driving on a busy street and stopped at a traffic light.
 I was the first at at the cross walk.
 While waiting for the drivers on my right to make their left turn, there was this first driver who got my attention, inadvertently.
 We made eye contact and apparently had the same reaction as he drove past - slowly.
 Again, I was calm and made the distinct sound of "ooh-ooh" to myself.
 The light changed and I began to drive.
 Clearly, I heard the audible voice of the Lord say, "watch that flesh."
 What?
 I didn't turn around, yell out of my window, screaming, "come back!
 I'll have your child!"
 One little calm sound - it was a little gravel-ish down in my throat... hm.... now that I think about it....well, it does explain a few things.

 In the dating process we are also quick to hear certain things that we find appealing.
 The man's vision is always really nice especially when his goal is to make a certain salary.
 A woman who likes to cook and keep her man pleased curls the toes of most whose intent in finding his good thing; yet will it overshadow testing every voice to see if it is of God (1 John 4:1-3 AMP)?
 Like what is written earlier, everyone puts on an impressive front to get what the aim is for.
 Look at the job interviews you have gone on, seen others go through, and may have conducting some yourself.
-They dressed in the right clothes, had the right answers and on the job they know that there is a probation period,.
-But if the interviewer doesn't go and do the homework of following up on the references, what the job performance was on the last position and how the workers faired with the applicant - then the product that is produced is the fault of the interviewer.
+They dressed in the right clothes, had the right answers and on the job they know that there is a probation period.
+But if the interviewer doesn't go the following up on the references, what the job performance was in the last position, and how the co-workers faired with the applicant, - then what is produced from the applicant is the fault of the interviewer.

 There is a man in my place of employment.
 He is mild mannered and is married with children.
 He gets along seemingly with everyone and is always smiling.
 Every once in awhile when I speak to him he might show tiny tendencies where the job is irritating him; however his complaints are few.
 Every once in awhile when I take a walk, I see him in the back of the building talking to an attractive woman or sitting on one of the park benches with some other female.
 He has walked another young woman to her car and has come extremely close to the face of some other woman different from the previous three.
 None of these women is his wife.
 He knows that his fellow co-workers see him, and it doesn't detour him from changing his behavior.
 What is his wife thinking while she is working?
 Is she concerned that her husband might be seeing others or does she believe that the mild mannered- ness in him is on a constant?